MissVeronica/repository-content-for-UM/README.md

 ## Shortcodes
 1. <a href="https://github.com/MissVeronica/um-count-users">List number of users with same meta_values for a meta_key</a>
-2. <a href="https://github.com/MissVeronica/um-form-shortcode-1">An UM shortcode based on the WordPress function “human_time_diff”</a>
+2. <a href="https://github.com/MissVeronica/um-shortcode-time-viewer">An UM shortcode date and time viewer</a>

 ## Integrations
 1. <a href="https://github.com/MissVeronica/um-newsletter-plugin-checkbox">Adding a checkbox for Newsletter subscription selection and editable at the User Account Page</a>